What is a medicine rash?

 Who is at risk for a medicine rash?

-A medicine rash happen for different reasons.
+A medicine rash can happen for different reasons.
 There are no specific risk factors for many causes.
 But an allergic reaction to 1 medicine may increase the risk for a rash or allergic reaction to another medicine of the same type.
-Long-term (chronic) health problems may raise your risk of a medicine rash.
+Long-term (chronic) health problems may raise your risk of getting a medicine rash.

 What are the symptoms of a medicine rash?